-Native plants provide multiple benefits to people and wildlife, while contributing greatly to healthy soil and water in urban and rural areas.
+Native plants provide many benefits to people and wildlife, while contributing to healthy soil and water.
 Below is a quick list of seven good things native plants do or provide.
 For much more detailed information on native plants and where you can obtain them, be sure to check out our Native Plant Resources section!

 Native plants help you use less water.
 The modern lawn requires significant amounts of water to thrive.
-In urban areas, lawn irrigation uses as much as 30% of the water consumption on the East Coast and up to 60% on the West Coast.
-The deep root systems of many native Midwestern plants increase the soil’s capacity to store water.
-Native plants can significantly reduce water runoff and, consequently, flooding.
+In urban areas, lawn irrigation uses as much as 30% of the water consumption on the East Coast and up to 60% on the West Coast. native plants are adapted to the Pacific Northwest’s dry summers, however, and their deep root systems actually increase the soil’s ability to soak up and store water.
+Compared to lawns, native landscapes absorb more water and reduce flooding.

 Native plant landscapes don’t create air pollution.
 Natural landscapes require much less maintenance than manicured lawns and ornamental bushes.
 In the state of California, gas-powered lawn equipment is responsible for more ozone pollution than all cars combined.
 Air pollution is hazardous to human health and contributes to global warming.
 Native plants are pollution-free, and actually help remove carbon from the air and store it in the soil.

 Native plants support pollinators and other wildlife.
 Native plants attract a variety of birds, butterflies, and other wildlife by providing food and shelter.
 Native plants support native insects, which support native wildlife.
 Chickadees, for example, need 70% native plants in their territory to successfully raise their young.
 The over 30 million acres of lawns in the U.S., on the other hand, support almost no wildlife.